Advertising and disclaimers

 - Communications placed for a fee on another person’s website, digital device, application, or advertising platform

 The following communications are not considered to be public communications, but still require a disclaimer:

 - Electronic mail: More than 500 substantially similar communications sent by a political committee

 - Websites of political committees that are available to the general public

 Disclaimers for PACs, party committees and other groups or individuals

 Authorized but not financed by campaign committee

 If a covered communication, including any solicitation, is authorized by the candidate or campaign but paid for by a political action committee, a party committee or another person, the communication must identify the person who paid for it and state that it was authorized by the candidate or campaign.
-Additional requirements apply for print, television and radio ads, as explained on this page.
+Additional requirements apply for print, television, radio and internet ads, as explained on this page.

 “Paid for by the XYZ Committee and authorized by the Sam Jones for Congress Committee.”

 Not authorized or financed by campaign